RESP 101: a 3-step guide to maximizing its total savings potential

 Remember, just about anyone (aunts, uncles, grandparents, neighbours, friends, etc.) can set up an individual RESP for your child to help you maximize contributions.

 If you need a further incentive to open an RESP, there’s the added benefit of up to $9,200 in government grants:

 - Up to $7,200 from the Canada Education Savings Grant—for all maximized RESP contributions

-With the majority of Canadian parents (56%) not taking advantage of RESP grants, you’ll definitely want to maximize your own RESP contributions in order to cash in on that free money.
+With the majority of Canadian parents not taking advantage of RESP grants, you’ll definitely want to maximize your own RESP contributions in order to cash in on those government incentives.